 Wilkerson is slated to visit with the Packers in Green Bay on Wednesday, Rob Demovsky of ESPN.com reports.

 Wilkerson's previous employer, the Jets, let their intentions be known last Wednesday, but his release didn't become official until Monday.
 The owner of 44.5 career sacks, the 28-year-old defensive end has granted the Packers the first opportunity to gain his services.
 Helping the organization's cause is defensive coordinator Mike Pettine, who coached Wilkerson his first two seasons in 2011 and 2012 in the same role.
 Wilkerson has posted two of his three lowest sack totals (4.5 and 3.5) the last two years, but a fresh start could put him on the path to the third double-digit sack total of his career.

-The Jets informed Wilkerson on Wednesday that he has been released from the team, Adam Schefter of ESPN reports.
+The Jets informed Wilkerson on Wednesday that he will be released from the team, Adam Schefter of ESPN reports.

-Wilkerson's release was one of the more predictable moves of the offseason after the defensive end wore out his welcome with the Jets almost immediately after inking a five-year, $86 million contract extension in the summer of 2016.
-In addition to seeing his productivity on the field decline with a combined eight sacks over 28 games the past two seasons, Wilkerson ruffled feathers with the organization for his chronic tardiness and negative presence in the locker room, according to Darryl Slater of NJ.com reports.
+Wilkerson's departure was one of the more predictable moves of the offseason after the defensive end wore out his welcome with the Jets almost immediately after inking a five-year, $86 million contract extension in the summer of 2016.
+In addition to seeing his productivity on the field decline with a combined eight sacks in 28 games the past two seasons, Wilkerson ruffled feathers within the organization for his chronic tardiness and negative locker-room presence, according to Darryl Slater of NJ.com.
 In deactivating Wilkerson for the final three games of the past season, the Jets sought to avoid a serious injury to the 28-year-old that would leave the team on the hook for his $16.75 million salary for 2018.
 By cutting Wilkerson prior to the start of the new league year, the Jets will be free of any further financial commitment and open up $11 million in salary-cap space.